 - a.
 The amount to be repurchased exceeds a given percentage of the share capital established in accordance with the rules of corporate governance in the relevant country (in principle 10%). - b.
 The repurchase price is too high. - c.
 The share repurchase replaces the dividend in cash. - d.
 The ability of the company to pay a dividend is critically undermined by the repurchase of the shares. - e.
 The company can proceed to selective share repurchases. - f.
-The length of the authorisation exceeds the lesser of 24 months and the length prescribed by the local standards of best practice. - g.
+The length of the authorisation exceeds 24 months, or the length prescribed by the national standards of best practice. - g.
 The purpose of the repurchase is incompatible with the long-term interests of minority shareholders or with those of the majority of the company's stakeholders. - h.
-The main features of an incentive plan that will be financed by the shares repurchased are not in line with Ethos' guidelines regarding such plans (see appendix 4).
+The main features of an incentive plan that will be financed by the shares repurchased are not in line with Ethos' guidelines regarding such plans (see Appendix 5).